HeliaFeizian/Account_Manager/README.md

 # Account_Manager
 maven based java project

+src > main > java > AccountValidation
-src > java > main
+src > main > java > CustomerValidation

-AccountValidation and CustomerValidation are being used to split csv records into valid and unvalid record.
+AccountValidation and CustomerValidation are being used to split csv records into valid and invalid records.